rjwut/advent/README.md

 ## Usage

-The `npm start` scripts runs solutions.
+The `npm start` script runs solutions.
 You can specify the year and day of the solution to run.
 If the year is omitted, the most recent year that has a directory under `src/solutions` is assumed.
 If the day is omitted, the most recent day for which a solution module exists in that year folder is assumed.
 An asterisk (`*`) in place of a year or day means "all".

 Run the most recent solution: